Greg-Vogel/MultiTermSearch/README.md

 ## Notes on use
-- If the directories you are searching for contain excessively large files you intend to search... change the Thread Count to something hire than 1 so you can continue scanning other files while the tool works on the larger files.
-- To search for all file types just set the Include File Types field to:  `.*`.
+### Search Term
+- The field allows for multiple lines of data.
+- Each new line will be treated as a separate word to search for.
 - All search terms are turned into their own unique precompiled regex searches for efficiency... so if you choose to 'Match Whole Word' beware that it is already wrapping the terms in a `\b` tags.

-## Future Updates
+### Include File Types
+- The field allows for multiple lines of data as well.
+- Each line is an additional file type that will be include in the search.
+- The file types must begin with a `.`
+- To search for all file types just set the field to:  `.*`

+### Thread Count
+- Unless you plan on scanning files that are hundreds of MB or GB in size there is little benefit in increasing the field, but if your file sizes are large it can help the search keep moving while one thread is stuck working on a large file.

+## Plans for future updates
-- An option to filter out binary file types from the wildcard search.
+- Add an option to filter out binary file types from the wildcard search.
-- Add a way to exclude file types when the `.*` option is entered in the Include File Types field.
+- Add a way to exclude file types when the `.*` option is entered in the **Include File Types** field.
-- Add a Regex option to the Search Options section that allows the user to enter in their entirely own regex string.
+- Add a Regex option to the **Search Options** section that allows the user to enter in their entirely own regex string.